maitag/peote-net/README.md

 ## TODO:
+- bugfixing for websockets, android-testing
+- better errorhandling and avoiding buffer-outbounds
-- more tests to check stability and performance
+- console-tests to check stability and performance
-- hardening to make it more robust
+- hardening to make it more robust against flooding
 - better implementation/documentation of the network-protocol
 - total rewrite of the Perl Peote-Server in haxe